-\emph{Results.} Now let us present the results of the numerical modelling of the realistic cluster- cavity system.
-We consider a Na-8 cluster embedded in a photonic cavity in the position where the electric field of the cavity mode reaches its maximum.
-The energy of the cavity mode $\omega_0$ is supposed to be close to the energy of the giant plasmon resonance $\omega_{pl}$.
-The energies of the single electron states in the cluster were calculated within jellium model using Hartree- Fock approximation.
-The non-radiative linewidths of all individual transitions in the cluster were taken to be the same and correspond to $\Gamma=0.8$ meV.
-The nonlinear system of equations (\ref{Dyson}) and \ref{Eigen} for the dipole matrix elements and eigenfrequencies of the system were solved using iterative procedure of succesive approximations.
+Let us present now the results of numerical modeling of the realistic cluster - cavity systems.
+We consider Na -8, 9$^+$, 21$^+$, 42$^{++}$ clusters embedded in a photonic cavity in the position where the electric field of the cavity mode reaches its maximum (we explain why we chose ionic clusters below).
+The light mode structure in a microcavity is a standing wave ($sin$-like oscillating) with nodes at some coordinates.
+The typical size of a cavity (and light wavelength there also) is micrometers, while the size of a cluster is Angstroms.
+Thus we can approximately assume that the cluster is embedded in some local point in the cavity.
+If one puts a cluster in a node of the wave, the interaction of the matter mode with the light mode is absent but can be increased if move the cluster towards the anti-node.
+The stronger the coupling, the more pronounced the effect and Rabi splitting.
+The energy of the cavity mode $\omega_0$ is supposed to lay close to the energy of the giant plasmon resonance $\omega_{pl}$.
+The energies of single electron states in the cluster were calculated within the jellium model using Hartree - Fock approximation.
+The non-radiative linewidths of all the individual transitions in the cluster were taken to be the same and corresponding to $\delta=1$ meV for the cross-sections in Fig.~\ref{FigResponse}.

-Fig.\ref{FigResponse} shows the absorbtion of the cavity cluster system as a function of frequency of the external laser excitation for the case when the energy of the giant plasmon is tuned in resonance with the energy of the photonic mode, $\omega_0=\omega_{pl}$.
+Figure~\ref{FigResponse} illustrates photoabsorbtion cross-section of the cavity - cluster system as a function of frequency of the external laser excitation for the case when the energy of the giant plasmon is tuned in resonance with the energy of the photonic mode, $\omega_0=\omega_{pl}$.